 Local sales taxes are typically the second-largest general fund revenue source for municipalities and have been significantly impacted by the pandemic.
 Sales tax data in N.C. lags 3 months behind sales, but for sales in the month of April local government revenue was more than 13% lower than the same month the year before.
 The N.C.
 Department of Revenue has indicated that sales have improved somewhat in May, but final data is not yet available.
-We assume an average 10% decline in year-over-year sales tax revenues for the remainder of calendar year 2020, which is consistent with recent national forecasts of total annual change in retail sales.
+We assume an average 10% decline in year-over-year sales tax revenues for the remainder of the fiscal year, which is consistent with recent national forecasts.
+When the loss of pre-pandemic monthly gains is also considered, a total of \$301.2 million in lost sales tax revenue is projected through the current fiscal year.